 Schools Connectivity Initiative paves way for Applied Learning at Alliance Girls

-When the Schools Connectivity Initiative was launched in 2014, Alliance Girls High School was one of the schools that jumped in on the free mass connectivity bandwagon.
+When the Schools Connectivity Initiative (SCI) was launched in 2014, Alliance Girls High School was one of the schools that jumped in on the free mass connectivity bandwagon.
 Before then, numerous Internet Service Providers (IPS) had presence in the National School but the high cost implications and fluctuating bandwidth were deterrents making the School to seek other options.
 After experimenting with the one-year School Connectivity Initiative, Alliance Girls High School sought to settle with KENET as its Internet provider four years down line to serve its students and teachers.

-The School Connectivity Initiative coordinated the various commercial, educational and government organizations that were interested and willing to provide Internet access and promote the use of ICT in Kenyan schools.
+The SCI coordinated the various commercial, educational and government organizations that were interested and willing to provide Internet access and promote the use of ICT in Kenyan schools.
 KENET signed a partnership agreement with the Wananchi Group Limited (WGL) and the Nairobi County Government to connect 245 Nairobi County Schools to Internet using the Wananchi home fiber infrastructure.
 The general objective of SCI is to improve the quality of education by transforming teaching, learning and administration of schools in Kenya by leveraging ICTs.

 Mr. Wanyonyi Waswa Head of Computer Studies and ICT at Alliance Girls Highschool noted that the SCI offered reprieve for the School owing to its cost-effectiveness.
 “The cost implication was a bit high with other providers.
 For instance, we were paying around 30,000 per month for 2 Mbps which was dedicated to the school.
 When KENET came in through the Schools Connectivity Initiative, it was good for the school in that it is most cost effective, the speed a bit high.
 Currently, with KENET we pay 10,000 per month which is more cost effective compared to other service providers,” he said.